-Study on Land Tenure & Livilihoods is expected to provide insights into recent changes in use, ownership & access to land in the context of livilihoods and the impact of these changes on the envoirnment.
+Study on Land Tenure & Livilihoods is expected to provide insights into recent changes in use, ownership livilihoods and the impact of these changes on the envoirnment.
 The study would focus on selected villages across the State.

-Integrated Village Development Plan: Community Participation in Planning bout 80% of Meghalaya's population lives in approximately seven thousand villages.
+bout 80% of Meghalaya's population lives in approximately seven thousand villages.
 Such rural areas need provision of adequate infrastructure to ensure a decent quality of life.
 The widespread adoption of participation in development is welcome for the legitimacy and space it accords to those who genuinely want to practice it.
 In parallel, the phenomenal spread of practices described as PRA has shown practical ways, in which participation can be made real, and has inspired and provided opportunities for many.
 These successes have brought many benefits.
 Among the best has been the empowerment of poor people through their own analysis and action, and new insight gained by professionals into the realities and priorities.